HendSayed25/Morse-Code-with-LIFI/README.md

 Displaying Text: The decoded text is sent to a Python-based GUI, which visually represents the received message in real-time.

-💡Key Takeaways:

-Innovation in Communication: This project demonstrates how Li-Fi can be used for data transmission in a unique and efficient way.
-Hands-On Learning: Working with Arduino, basic electronic components, and Python deepens understanding of both hardware and software aspects of communication technologies.
-Future Potential: Li-Fi has potential applications in various fields such as secure communications, underwater data transfer, and more.

 # Hardware Connections :
 -Sender: